Office and Computer Access

 Document Review Procedures

 Generally, the clinic director must review documents prior to them being sent to the IRS or Tax Court.
 These documents include petitions, the memoranda that accompany Offers in Compromise, appeals notebooks, audit reconsiderations, refund claims, innocent spouse relief requests, and other similar documents.
 You should allow enough time (about two weeks) for review and revision prior to the due date for submitting such documents.
-Documents sent to the clinic director should have on the e-mail subject line the student’s first name, then a dash and the client’s last name (e.g., Tom-Smith).
-The file name also should be labeled the same way (e.g.Tom_Smith), but using an underscore instead.
+Documents sent to the clinic director should have on the e-mail subject line the student’s first name, then an underscore and the client’s last name (e.g., Tom_Smith).
+The file name also should be labeled the same way.

 The clinic has an e-mail account on G-mail for your use.
 Do not use your personal email to communicate with clients or third-parties.
 Instructions and the password will be distributed at the beginning of each semester.
 If you use the clinic’s account do not forget to check it.
 The administrative staff will also check the G-mail account several times a day.
 However, you should also check it when you are in the clinic for mail related to one of your cases.